CCR-G/CCR-G.github.io/README.md

 ## OpenClassrooms - Web development course

-In September 2020, I started an apprenticeship while undertaking [the Web Development course on OpenClassrooms.com](https://openclassrooms.com/fr/paths)
+In September 2020, I started a one year apprenticeship while undertaking [the Web Development course at OpenClassrooms.com](https://openclassrooms.com/fr/paths).
+I completed these projects from September to June 2021 to become a graduated full-stack developper.

 - Project 1 - A Day in the Life of a Web Developer